eProsima/Fast-DDS-monitor/docs/rst/developer_manual/installation/sources/linux.rst

-To install *eProsima Fast DDS* system-wide instead of locally, remove all the flags that appear in the configuration steps of :code:`Fast-CDR`, :code:`Fast-DDS`, :code:`Fast-DDS-Statistics-Backend`, and :code:`Fast-DDS-Monitor`, and change the flags in the configuration step of :code:`foonathan_memory_vendor` to the
+To install *eProsima Fast DDS* system-wide instead of locally, remove all the flags that appear in the configuration steps of :code:`Fast-CDR`, :code:`Fast-DDS`, :code:`Fast-DDS-Statistics-Backend`, and :code:`DDS-Monitor`, and change the flags in the configuration step of :code:`foonathan_memory_vendor` to the
 following:

 .. code-block:: bash